hp27596/slock-flexipatch-fork/README.md

+My working fork of slock-flexipatch, comes with blur and a 2nd password (a pin password) for faster unlocking, because I don't want to type my sudo password to unlock all the time.

+---

 Similar to [dwm-flexipatch](https://github.com/bakkeby/dwm-flexipatch) this slock 1.4 (701aa9,
 2017-03-25) project has a different take on patching.
 It uses preprocessor directives to decide whether or not to include a patch during build time.
 Essentially this means that this build, for